Call our friendly team

 April

-As temperatures increases, the lawn will grow more quickly, so start to mow every two weeks, then increase to a 10-day cycle until you are eventually mowing weekly.
+As temperatures increase, the lawn will grow more quickly, so start to mow every two weeks, then increase to a 10-day cycle until you are eventually mowing weekly.
 Keep the cutting height high as the lawn is still in its growth phase.

 May and June